 Step 2 - Decide what you want to teach.

 Before you start your teacher education program, you will need to choose which area of specialization most appeals to you.
-Do you want to teach at the grade school level, for instance?
+Do you want to teach elementary education at the grade school level, for instance?
 Or does teaching high school appeal to you more?
 Would you want to specialize in math, science, art, or computers?
 Would you be interested in helping children with special needs?
 As a prospective teacher, the educational and licensing requirements you will need to meet will vary depending on the grade level or specialization you choose.

 At CSOE, we offer teacher education degrees and credentials for all of these specializations so that you can become the exact teacher you want to be.
 If you want to teach at the elementary level, we have the Multiple Subject Teaching Credential.
 If you want to become a higher school teacher in California, we have the Single Subject Teaching Credential.
 If you want to work with children who are in special education, we offer the Special Education Teaching Credential.
 We do this because we believe that education is the great equalizer—and that every classroom at every level should have a qualified teacher at the helm—regardless of the zip code.

 Step 3 - Gain teaching experience.

 An important—and required—aspect of becoming a teacher will be a teaching practicum.
 During this part of a California teacher credential program, you will actually teach in a public school alongside licensed teachers as part of a student teaching or teacher intern experience.
 This is your chance to pick up invaluable information from working professionals and get the real-world experience needed to step off of our graduation stage an already-impactful teacher.